2007 Los Angeles auto show

-DrivetrainPower is supplied by the latest stage of evolution of the three-litre diesel with common rail direct injection.
+DrivetrainPower is supplied by the latest stage of evolution of the three-liter diesel with common rail direct injection.
 It develops 176 kW (240 bhp) and has an impressive maximum torque of 500 Nm.
-It is this ultra-powerful TDI with a displacement of 2,967 cc that truly makes the Cross Cabriolet quattro a sports car.
+It is this ultra-powerful TDI with a displacement of 2,967 cc that truly makes the Cross Cabriolet Quattro a sports car.
 It accelerates from 0 to 100 km/h in just 7.2 seconds and has a top speed of 240 km/h “ yet the average fuel consumption is a mere 7.3 l/100 km.
-The 500 Nm provide a mighty surge of acceleration starting from just above idling speed.
+The 500 Nm provides a mighty surge of acceleration starting from just above idling speed.

-The 3.0 TDI is coupled to the quattro permanent four-wheel drive and an eight-speed automatic transmission.
+The 3.0 TDI is coupled to the Quattro permanent four-wheel drive and an eight-speed automatic transmission.
 If the driver wishes to change gear manually, the shift paddles at the steering wheel can be used.
-The especially designed selector lever with integrated control wheel for gear selection is a newly developed variation of the shift-by-wire system.
+The specially designed selector lever with an integrated control wheel for gear selection is a newly developed variation of the shift-by-wire system.

-The new 3.0 TDI with ultra-low emission system is a further step forward that demonstrates the potential of the Audi TDI.
-Drivers are thrilled not only by the dynamism of 176 kW (240 bhp) and the outstanding torque of 500 Nm, but also by it’s modest fuel consumption and extremely low emissions.
+The new 3.0 TDI with an ultra-low emission system is a further step forward that demonstrates the potential of the Audi TDI.
+Drivers are thrilled not only by the dynamism of 176 kW (240 bhp) and the outstanding torque of 500 Nm but also by its modest fuel consumption and extremely low emissions.

 The ultra-low emission system raises the principle of the direct-injection turbocharged diesel to a new level.
 To develop it, Audis engineers combined a whole package of innovative measures.
-A new common rail system with piezo injectors operating at a pressure of 2,000 bar, high-efficiency exhaust gas recirculation and further optimised turbocharging join forces to achieve a significant reduction in untreated emissions.
+A new common rail system with piezo injectors operating at a pressure of 2,000 bar, high-efficiency exhaust gas recirculation, and further optimized turbocharging join forces to achieve a significant reduction in untreated emissions.

 The AdBlue solution, which is biodegradable, is topped up as a routine operation each time the car is serviced, without the customer having to take any action.
 Since consumption of the solution is very low, Audi can guarantee that the amount carried on the car will be sufficient from one service to the next.
 The system will remain effective for the entire service life of the vehicle.

-Thanks to their extremely low emissions, from 2008 Audi is able to sell it’s clean direct-injection diesels all over the world, even in the US states of California, Massachusetts, Maine, New York and Vermont where extremely stringent emission limit’s apply.
+Thanks to their extremely low emissions, from 2008 Audi is able to sell it’s clean direct-injection types of diesel all over the world, even in the US states of California, Massachusetts, Maine, New York, and Vermont where extremely stringent emission limit applies.

-The Audi Cross Cabriolet always transmit’s it’s power to the road through the quattro permanent four-wheel drive.
-Here again it delivers the supreme capabilities that have become an Audi hallmark in the years since this driveline was launched in 1980 “ enhanced driving dynamics, safety and directional stability, together making up Audis proverbial ˜Vorsprung durch Technik.
-Added to this, there is the legendary traction of the quattro driveline even under the toughest conditions, making it ideally suited to off-road driving.
+The Audi Cross Cabriolet always transmits the power to the road through the Quattro permanent four-wheel drive.
+Here again, it delivers the supreme capabilities that have become an Audi hallmark in the years since this driveline was launched in 1980 “ enhanced driving dynamics, safety, and directional stability, together making up Audis proverbial ˜Vorsprung Durch Technik.
+Added to this, there is the legendary traction of the Quattro driveline even under the toughest conditions, making it ideally suited to off-road driving.

-The key element in the quattro driveline is it’s centre differential.
+The key element in the Quattro driveline is its center differential.
 It is a purely mechanical unit and therefore responds without the slightest delay.
 Its locking action is only active when the throttle is open; differences in rotational speed are tolerated when the brakes are applied and when cornering.

 In normal driving conditions, 40 percent of engine power reaches the front wheels and 60 percent the rear wheels, permitting sporty handling with a rear-driven emphasis.
 When needed “ i.e. when the wheels on either axle start to spin “ the differential redirects most of the torque to the axle revolving more slowly and therefore having better traction.

-The centre differential can direct up to 65 percent of the power to the front wheels and up to 85 percent to the rear wheels; as a result, the concept car can normally tackle situations close to it’s handling limit’s without braking intervention by ESP.
+The center differential can direct up to 65 percent of the power to the front wheels and up to 85 percent to the rear wheels; as a result, the concept car can normally tackle situations close to it’s handling limits without braking intervention by ESP.